Stanford-Blood-Center/MGP-Public/README.md

 2. Install all of the libraries listed in the *Requirements* section.
 Ensure that both the library *and the header files* are available.

-3. TODO: ODBC Configuration

-4. Download (or clone) a copy of this Git repository.  `cd` to your copy.
+3. Download (or clone) a copy of this Git repository.  `cd` to your copy.

 4. Run `renv restore`.
 This will download and build the R pacakges.
 Expect it to take some time.